Aneelkumar999/Projects/README.md

 ## 🚀 Features

-- 📄 Upload resume and job description
+- 📄 Upload resume and job description in txt format
 - 🤖 Uses LLMs to intelligently parse and compare
 - 📊 Ranks resumes based on job matching
 - ⚙️ ATS-style functionality simulation